Light Pipe Design Guide

 Right-angle through-hole LEDs work well with flexible light pipes that are mounted to the PC board or panel.

-Surface mount (SMD) LEDs
+Surface Mount (SMD) LEDs

 For LEDs that are surface mounted to the panel, flexible and rigid light pipes are options available.

-Right-angle surface mount LEDs
+Right-angle Surface Mount LEDs

 Flexible right-angle light pipes that are mounted to the PC board are ideal for right-angle surface mount LEDs.

-Light Pipes in Real-World Applications
+Light Pipes in Real-world Applications

 Powering up to 20 devices at once requires reliable and intuitive communication.
 Light pipes like the LFC Series provide a soft, uniform glow and a wide viewing angle of 120 degrees for across-the-room indication.

-are perfect for transmitting light around tight corners and curves.
 And their only real limitation is your imagination.
 Here’s a creative use of a flexible light pipe:

 From hostile weather and the elements to vandalism, parking meters can really take a beating.
 But they must also reduce glare for day and night operation, especially when parking tickets are at stake.
-This flexible light pipe solution provides NEMA 4 and IP-67 Ratings to protect from shock, vibration and even ESD protection.
+This flexible light pipe solution provides NEMA 4 and IP67 Ratings to protect from shock, vibration, and even ESD protection.

 A Word About Application Environment